Ananyapam7/Library_System/README.md

 Praful Rahangdale: Update(), Search(), verifyid(), Documentation, Debugging

-Ananyapam De: All the above and the remaining functions, Ensuring succesful compilation, Debugging, Documentation
+Ananyapam De: All the above and the remaining functions, designing control flow of the code, ensuring succesful compilation, Debugging, Documentation

 #### Citations:
 1. Registered User: orbitz on https://cboard.cprogramming.com/ for void gotoxy()